alsoicode/todos-app/README.md

 todos-app
 =========

-A simple "Todo" app using Django for students and faculty of OSU IT.
+A simple "Todo" app using Django.

 This is a port of [TodoMVC.com](http://todomvc.com) to Django with some added Ajax and accounts.